JOB TITLE: Fishers Island Seagrass Management (FISM) Coordinator

 Henry L. Ferguson Museum

 Since its inception in 1960, the Ferguson Museum has worked to protect habitat for the flora and fauna of Fishers Island, New York.
 Today, the Museum serves as an anchor institution in the island’s community.
-Building upon the foundation of these two roles, the Ferguson Museum is working to bring the Fishers Island community together to protect and manage its unique seagrass ecosystem, a threatened but enduring and ecologically significant common-trust natural resource essential to the livelihood and well-being of all islanders.
-Thus far, the Museum has protected habitat through its growing Land Trust, its natural history exhibits, and its environmental education programs.
-The Museum now seeks to further its conservation mission by promoting and facilitating community co-management of a community marine resource, its seagrass ecosystem.
+Building upon the foundation of these two roles, the Ferguson Museum is working to bring the Fishers Island community together to protect and manage its unique seagrass ecosystem, a threatened but enduring and ecologically significant common-trust natural resource essential to sustaining marine biodiversity, and the livelihood and well-being of all islanders.
+The Museum has protected habitat through its growing Land Trust, its natural history exhibits, and its environmental education programs.
+Now, the Museum is furthering its conservation mission by promoting and facilitating community participation in the co-management of its seagrass ecosystem.

 Fishers Island Seagrass Management (FISM) Coalition

-The goal of the FISM Coalition is to establish a co-management process for the island’s seagrass meadows, one in which the island community and the New York State Department of Environmental Conservation (NYSDEC) would share seagrass management authority and responsibility.
-Through joint investigation, the co-production of knowledge, shared learning, communication and building trust, the FISM Coalition seeks to align community and state seagrass management goals and objectives, as well as define and implement a structure for collaborative participation and decision-making that is functional and inclusive.
+The goal of the FISM Coalition is to establish a co-management process for the island’s seagrass meadows, one in which the island community shares seagrass management authority and responsibility with the Town of Southold and the New York State Department of Environmental Conservation (NYSDEC).
+Through joint investigation, the co-production of knowledge, shared learning, communication and building trust, the FISM Coalition seeks to align community, state and local government seagrass management goals and objectives through a collaborative participation and decision-making process that is functional and inclusive.

-The FISM Project Coordinator is multi-faceted role involving capacity building, community engagement, environmental education, monitoring and data management.
+The FISM Project Coordinator is multi-faceted role involving capacity building, community engagement, and marine resource management planning, education, monitoring and data management.
 Under supervision of the Executive Director of the H.L.
-Ferguson Museum, the FISM Project Coordinator is responsible for providing organizational, management and administrative support to advance the FISM Coalition’s seagrass conservation and community engagement activities.
-Working closely with the FISM project co-leads, the Coordinator will increase public awareness of the importance of the Fishers Island seagrass ecosystem, threats to its persistence and solutions to increase both seagrass and community resilience.
-S/he will facilitate communication among the project partners, help develop a structured process for the Coalition to make effective and equitable decisions, and uncover and unpack local marine conservation problems and solutions.
+Ferguson Museum, the FISM Coordinator is responsible for providing organizational, management and administrative support to advance the FISM Coalition’s seagrass conservation and community engagement activities.
+Working closely with the FISM Coalition chairs and partners the Coordinator will increase public awareness of the importance of the Fishers Island seagrass ecosystem, threats to its persistence and solutions to increase both seagrass and community resilience.
+S/he will facilitate communication among FISM partners and work towards the development and implementation of an island-wide seagrass management plan.
 S/he will keep the FISM stakeholders and partners well informed and on track in moving forward through the process to assess and understand seagrass management issues, and come to agreement on, and build support for, local management actions to protect seagrass.
-As a critical, foundational step in this process, the Coordinator will launch the planning, design and implementation of a community-based coastal and marine uses monitoring program, with guidance from the Coalition and support from The Nature Conservancy.
+To inform management actions and measure their effectiveness, the Coordinator will lead the implementation of existing community-based water quality and human uses monitoring programs on the island.
 The Coordinator will be based in the island community to build on the local knowledge and assets the community brings as well as understand the unique challenges of Fishers Island.

-- Build interest and broad support for a collaborative approach to marine resource management that aligns community and state seagrass management goals/objectives for Fishers Island and defines a process structure for collaborative participation and decision making
+- Build interest and broad support for a collaborative approach to marine resource management that aligns community, town and state seagrass management goals/objectives for Fishers Island through a collaborative participation and decision-making process

-- Coordinate and co-lead the ongoing work program of the FISM Coalition – comprised of multiple, community-based stakeholders – and serve as a liaison between the FISM partners including the FISM Coalition members, the NYSDEC, the H.L.
-Ferguson Museum, The Nature Conservancy and others
+- Coordinate and co-lead the ongoing work program of the FISM Coalition – comprised of multiple, community-based stakeholders – and serve as a liaison between the FISM partners including the FISM Coalition members, the Town of Southold, the NYSDEC, the H.L.
+Ferguson Museum, TNC and others

-- Create community-based monitoring capacity and mobilize volunteers to improve: access to science, understanding of human activities impacting local seagrass areas, engagement in local issues, local influence on management, and awareness and appreciation of local knowledge and expertise
+- Lead and further develop existing community-based monitoring capacity and mobilize volunteers to improve: access to science, understanding of human activities impacting local seagrass areas, engagement in local issues, local influence on management, and awareness and appreciation of local knowledge and expertise

-- Promote the development, adoption and implementation of community-based policies and practices that protect Fishers Island seagrass ecosystem, in cooperation with the NYSDEC
+- Promote the development, adoption and implementation of community-based policies and practices that protect Fishers Island seagrass ecosystem, in cooperation with the Town of Southold and NYSDEC.

-- Coordinate and manage overall FISM Coalition work, including organizing and convening regular Coalition meetings, to ensure it is focused on delivering its vision for healthy, productive and effectively managed seagrass meadows around Fishers Island
+- Coordinate and manage overall FISM Coalition work, including organizing, convening and facilitating regular Coalition meetings, to ensure it is focused on delivering its vision for healthy, productive and effectively managed seagrass meadows around Fishers Island.
+Provide administrative support, manage timelines to meet objectives, and make recommendations to the Coalition to ensure the effective running of the Coalition and associated working groups and communication with partners.

-- Recruit, train, mobilize and supervise volunteers to build monitoring, data management and learning capacity of FISM partners and the island-wide community
+- Lead the implementation of quality-assured FISM monitoring and evaluation program, including data management and reporting systems.
+Recruit, train, mobilize and supervise volunteers to build monitoring, data management and learning capacity of FISM partners and the island-wide community

 - Maintain a productive and positive relationship between the Coalition, co-management partners, volunteers and the island community